August 15, 2023

 Any cash income earned through employment, self-employment, occupational pension, private pension, or social security pension from foreign countries is assessed in a means test.

-But if you earn up to €200 per week from employment, your income is not assessed in a means test.
+But if your employees earn up to €200 per week from employment, their income is not assessed in a means test.

 For example:

-If you work under a Community Employment scheme (but are not self-employed) and earn €200 per week, the DSP will not assess your earnings in a means test.
-Your spouse, civil partner, and co-habitant can also make up to €200 per week.
+If your employees work under a Community Employment scheme (but are not self-employed) and earn €200 per week, the DSP will not assess their earnings in a means test.
+Their spouse, civil partner, and co-habitant can also make up to €200 per week.

 Cash income can also include income generated from owning or leasing farmlands.

-Your net income from owning or leasing your farmland is calculated by deducting expenses from your gross income (income before tax).
+Your employee’s net income from owning or leasing their farmland is calculated by deducting expenses from their gross income (income before tax).

-However, if you don’t actively use or lease the land you own, the DSP will consider its capital value.
+However, if your employees don’t actively use or lease the land they own, the DSP will consider its capital value.

 For the means test, the DSP doesn't consider:

-Any income you receive through the Farm Retirement Scheme.
+Any income received through the Farm Retirement Scheme.

 Income from property that has already been assessed on its capital value.

-Capital includes any savings, investments, cash on hand, and any property you have (except your own home).
+Capital includes any savings, investments, cash on hand, and any property your employees have (except their own home).

-The DSP combines all the capital from various sources and uses a particular formula to calculate your weekly means from your capital.
+The DSP combines all the capital from various sources and uses a particular formula to calculate your employees’ weekly means from their capital.

 As per this formula: